"The wooden letters attached to Prospect Cottage spelled out verses from the beginning and end of John Donne's poem "The Sun Rising."

-1942 Today is the birthday of the English filmmaker, gay rights activist, painter, poet, and gardener Derek Jarman.
+On this day, the English filmmaker, gay rights activist, painter, poet, and gardener, Derek Jarman, was born

 Toward the end of his life, Derek had found a very small retreat in a place many would find challenging to love: in the only desert in England located in Kent in a place called Dungeness.
 Derek lovingly called it Ness.